This sheet describes tests that may be done for liver problems. Your healthcare provider will tell you which tests you need.

 MRCP (magnetic resonance cholangipancreatography).
 This is a type of MRI that is more detailed than a standard MRI.
 It can show abnormal or narrow bile ducts, tumors, gallstones, or all three.

-Sonogram.
-This test uses sound waves and a computer to create a picture of the liver, gallbladder, and bile ducts.
+Ultrasound (sonogram).
+This test uses harmless sound waves and a computer to create a picture of the liver, gallbladder, and bile ducts.
 It can show gallstones, tumors, or fat in the liver.
 It is also used to check the condition of the blood vessels and look for bile collections where bile may leak out of the liver.
+A special ultrasound called elastography gives more information about scarring in the liver (cirrhosis.)